davy7125/polyphone/en/manual/soundfont-editor/tools/sample-tools.md

 The software seeks two positions in the sample, distant and suitable for creating a loop.
 If needed, a short sound segment is copied with a cross-fade so that the transition at the join location is as smooth as possible.

-If it fails, a warning message appears indicating that no loop can be found.
+If it fails, a warning message appears indicating that no loops can be found.

 **Warning:** This tool modifies the original sample.
 Modifications can be undone via the “[undo](manual/soundfont-editor/toolbar.md#doc_edit)” function, but if the file is saved and Polyphone is closed there is no way to step back.